-See it on our big screen with our new 5.1 Surround Sound System.
+See it on the big screen with our 5.1 Surround Sound System.

 Millions know their voices, but no one knows their names.
 In his compelling new film TWENTY FEET FROM STARDOM, award-winning director Morgan Neville shines a spotlight on the untold true story of the backup singers behind some of the greatest musical legends of the 21st century.
 Triumphant and heartbreaking in equal measure, the film is both a tribute to the unsung voices who brought shape and style to popular music and a reflection on the conflicts, sacrifices and rewards of a career spent harmonizing with others.